Blog

 CDI Team|September 3, 2025

-CDI was co-founded in 2017 by Jonathan Haidt, the New York University social psychologist, and the social entrepreneur Caroline Mehl.
-Haidt and Mehl created CDI in response to the rising division and distrust threatening to tear America apart.
+Co-founded in 2017 by New York University social psychologist, Jonathan Haidt, and social entrepreneur Caroline Mehl.
+CDI was created in response to the rising division and distrust threatening to tear America apart.

 For the first six years of its organizational history, CDI focused on providing higher education faculty with evidence-based educational programming to embed in their classrooms, equipping students with the skills to engage in dialogue across lines of difference.